When it comes to messaging platforms, there's Exchange/Outlook and Domino/Notes -- and then there's everyone else.

 Microsoft's share of the corporate messaging market is 31%, compared with 26% for IBM Lotus, according to the Radicati Group, of Palo Alto, Calif.
 While the numbers aren't that far apart, what is significant is where they've been and where they are going.

 "We see Exchange gaining on that lead," says Sara Radicati, principal analyst at Radicati Group.
-"A
+"A few years ago, we saw Lotus gaining on the market share numbers, but now it's Exchange that is making the market share gains."

 If you compare the two products' e-mail and calendaring capabilities, they are relatively equal.
 But here are some Exchange strengths that give it an edge over Domino.